-Sometimes it’s smooth sailing, but often it’s challenging, and at times, really challenging, to navigate your calling.
-And that’s not just because we’re not always clear on how to make the correct choice for us, but also because we live in a world filled with other people’s intentions and actions.
-These definitely can affect us, and their impact is not always intended to be a lesson meant specifically for us, if it is even a lesson.
+Navigating your calling is often fraught with challenges.
+And that’s not just because we’re not always clear on how to make the correct choices, but also because we live in a world filled with other people’s intentions and actions.
+These can definitely affect us, and their impact is not always intended to be a lesson meant specifically for us, if it is even a lesson.

-Even if you have a sense that your plans have strayed far from their originally conceived strategies, don’t despair and don’t give up.
-Your soul is a very potent force, and will find ways to create new pathways for bringing its agenda into manifestation to the greatest extent possible.
+Even if you have a sense that your plans have strayed far from their original intentions, don’t despair and don’t give up.
+Your soul is a very potent force, and will find ways to make new pathways for manifesting its agenda to the greatest extent possible.
 However, the elements that come together to assist your intentions may look very different from what was planned.
 The timing of things can also be quite different, often occurring at later dates, and sometimes years later.
 Still, because you have a purpose, and that purpose is sacred to both the fulfillment of your intentions and the connections you planned, the force that drives their fulfillment is not easily daunted.
-Despite delays and re-routings, your soul will strive to attract and create the experiences you were meant to have.
+Despite delays and the unexpected, your soul will strive to create the experiences you were meant to have.

 Copyright © 2018 – present | Gloria Constantin | All Rights Reserved |